๐Ÿค”Business Decision Making

 Scenario Analysis

-Compare: Monte Carlo vs. Sensitivity Analysis—Monte Carlo varies all inputs simultaneously using probability distributions, while sensitivity analysis isolates one variable at a time.
-Use sensitivity analysis first to identify which variables matter, then Monte Carlo to model their combined uncertainty.
+Compare: Monte Carlo vs. Sensitivity Analysis: Monte Carlo varies all inputs simultaneously using probability distributions, while sensitivity analysis isolates one variable at a time.
+A good workflow is to use sensitivity analysis first to identify which variables matter most, then run Monte Carlo to model their combined uncertainty.

 Process and System Failure Analysis